celtra/reform/README.md

       </div>
     </div>

 The options container div is automatically positioned.
 When an item is selected, it gets the `selected` class.
-You may have also noticed that, if you specify the attribute `options-class` on the original element, the value of that attribute will be set as a class on the options container div.
+You may have also noticed that, if you specify the attribute `data-options-class` on the original element, the value of that attribute will be set as a class on the options container div.

 NPM package
 ----------